jhpark-kaist/blogpost/_posts/2025-04-28-geometric-flow-matching.md

 ---

-## Recap: Flow Matching in Euclidean Space
+## Recap - Flow Matching in Euclidean Space

 Before diving into manifold techniques, let’s briefly review **Flow Matching (FM)** in the standard Euclidean setting.
 Flow Matching is a relatively new paradigm for training *continuous normalizing flows* (CNFs) – a class of generative models where you transform a simple distribution (like Gaussian noise) into the data distribution by integrating an ODE (ordinary differential equation).
 Traditionally, CNFs are trained by maximum likelihood, which involves computing Jacobian determinants or simulating differential equations, which can be expensive and unstable.
 Flow Matching takes a different route: **don’t simulate the entire flow during training – instead, directly match the velocity field**<d-cite key="lipman2022flow"></d-cite>.